katic512/space-time-machine/README.md

 # space-time-machine
-Machine for space time travel
+Machine for space time travel.
 # Problem
 Your application should expose an API to submit your travel details:
 • Personal galactic identifier (PGI) (alphanumeric, always starts with a letter, between 5-10 characters)